6. Storage Configuration for Trident¶

 max-volumes value is reached, resulting in impacting both Trident and other volume operations using that node.
 Avoid this situation by ensuring that aggregates from each node in the cluster are assigned to the SVM used by Trident in equal numbers.

-In addition to controlling the volume count at the storage array, Kubernetes capabilities should also be leveraged as explained in the next chapter.
+In addition to controlling the volume count at the storage array, leveraging Kubernetes capabilities should also be used as explained in the next chapter.

 6.1.3.
-Limit the maximum size of volumes created by Trident¶
+Limit the maximum size of volumes created by the Trident user¶

-In addition to controlling the volume size at the storage array, Kubernetes capabilities should also be leveraged as explained in the next chapter.
+In addition to controlling the volume size at the storage array, leveraging Kubernetes capabilities should also be used as explained in the next chapter.

 Leveraging an ONTAP QoS policy, applied to the SVM, limits the number of IOPS consumable by the Trident provisioned volumes.
 This helps to prevent a bully or out-of-control container from affecting workloads outside of the Trident SVM.